Local Search Like It’s 2022 (Not Like It’s 2012)

 [A]bsent a rising inventory, I predict Google will monetize mobile local searches even more than they have already to keep Wall Street happy with that sustained 50% increase in paid clicks.
 This means more hybrid ad units, whether Home Services or Product Listing Ads, as well as more industries where transactions happen right on the SERP.

 We’ve continued to see organic results for local searches demoted to what may as well be the second page of results on mobile phones — ads, local packs, and answer boxes absolutely dominate.
 And, IMHO, this will continue to accelerate.

 Now, you might say this is great news if you’re a local PPC agency — more ads = more money for Google and more money for you.
 And I understand the skepticism of Google’s AI (at least today) with respect to Smart Campaigns for the traditional units formerly known Adwords.

-But if there are two developments from 2020 that I suggest you pay attention to, they are these:
+But if there are two developments from the last couple of years that I suggest you pay attention to, they are these:

 If you’re an agency whose revenue comes primarily from paid search for local businesses, between Google Shopping (and its easy entré into Product Listing Ads) and Local Service Ads, I’m not sure where there is left for you to add value — and make a margin.
 These ads require: